ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa8/index.md

 - `cleanupHeap`: Should use `free` to reclaim the memory used by the given Heap pointer, including its `elements` array.

+Note that the reference implementation, in bubbleUp/Down, _does_ perform swaps between equal elements.
+If you write tests with many duplicates, you might run into this behavior.
+We don't test in detail for either direction here, so your implementation can go either way.
+However, if you write tests that explicitly check for not bubbling past equal elements, they won't succeed on our implementation.

 ## Testing

 You can write tests in `test_heap.c`, where there are some examples given of